-If status checks are enabled within a project's GitHub integration settings, the Cypress Dashboard will report Cypress test statuses to GitHub for related commits.
-Status checks help prevent merging a commit or pull-request into the rest of your codebase until all your Cypress tests have passed.
+If status checks are enabled within a project's GitHub integration settings, Cypress Cloud will report Cypress test statuses to GitHub for related commits.
+Status checks help prevent merging a commit or pull request into the rest of your codebase until all your Cypress tests have passed.

-The Cypress GitHub App reports commit status checks in two separate styles:
+The Cypress GitHub App reports commit status checks in two distinct styles: